 Family court Orders involving children need to clearly explain in which tax year a parent claims a child.
-If this issue was not addressed in a prior court Order, it should be addressed now.
-The IRS flags both parent’s tax returns if they both individually claim the child for taxes.
-The IRS then sends a letter to the parents advising them their returns and refunds, if any, are frozen until they figure out which one of them is claiming their child.
+If this issue was not addressed in a prior court order, it should be addressed now.
+The IRS flags both parents’ tax returns if they both individually claim the child for taxes.
+The IRS then sends a letter to the parents advising them that their returns and refunds, if any, are frozen until they figure out which one of them is claiming their child.
 Resolving this issue now versus having to go to court in the spring and possibly waiting months for a judge to decide how the parents must claim their child for taxes is well worth doing now.

 6. Real estate taxes